Installation

 If you want to run Empire using a pre-built docker container.

-Note: For size savings on the image, it is not pre-built with the libraries needed for jar, dmg, and nim stagers.
-To add these to your image, run the install.sh
+**Note**: For size savings on the image, it is not pre-built with the libraries needed for jar, dmg, and nim stagers.
+To add these to your image, run the `install.sh` script in the container and answer `y` to the prompts.

 # Pull the latest image